-We can’t deny it anymore, we are living in an ageing population and the government has become concerned that the UK’s workforce is not putting enough away for their later years.
-As a result, the automatic pension enrolment scheme has come into force.
-It started being implemented in October 2012 and all firms should be operating under this scheme by 2018.
+The government has become concerned that the UK’s workforce is not putting enough away for their later years.
+As a result, the automatic pension enrolment scheme has come into force, making it mandatory for employers to enroll eligible workers into a workplace pension.
+It started being implemented in October 2012, and all firms should be operating under this scheme currently.
 But as a contractor how exactly will these changes affect you?

 What is automatic pension enrolment?